Supporting you to develop your own personal practice

 We believe in sharing the practice of yoga in a way that supports everyone, from complete beginners to more experienced practitioners.
 Developing your own self practice so that you can roll out a mat anywhere and anytime is a wonderful way to experience the therapeutic benefits of yoga.
 As practice becomes familiar, you start to tune in and listen to how your body feels each day and how to resource yourself.
 You also become much more aware of your breath and state of mind each day too, simply by paying attention to it as you practice and this awareness continues through your everyday life.
 Developing a regular breath and movement practice, even for just a few minutes a day, is a brilliant tool for well being, increasing your body’s strength, flexibility and stability, as well as helping to relieve feelings of stress, by ‘reminding’ our body and mind how to ‘put the brakes on’, to slow down our busy mind and experience a little stillness.

-We have been listening to your feedback about what classes you would like to do and when, and Starting from January 2020, we are evolving the way in which we offer the guided self practice classes.
+Starting from January 2020, we are evolving the way in which we run the assisted self practice classes.
 Over the last five years and more of teaching the self practice classes here, we have seen the value of being able to work with people over a number of consecutive days, such as on our 5 day immersions and retreat weeks.
 These classes allow anyone who is newer to practice to have plenty of individual support and guidance, whilst giving those with more experience the opportunity to enjoy the freedom of practicing at their own pace.

 The Saturday morning sessions will remain on the weekly schedule, but with a new longer session, running from 8am – 11am, to allow you more flexibility over the time that you come to practice.

-We will no longer have weekly guided classes on the schedule, but instead will over dedicated self practice weeks, when we will have practice sessions each morning, from 6.45am – 9.15am.
+We will offer dedicated self practice weeks each month, when we will have practice sessions each morning, from 6.45am – 9.15am.
 You will be able to buy a pass for the whole week, just a few days or single drop-in sessions.

-We will be offering more of the 5 day Immersions with Helen throughout the year.
-These will be limited to just a small group and will continue to be a perfect opportunity to explore asana, breath work and meditation practices in more depth.
+We will also continue to the 5 day Immersions with Helen throughout the year.
+These will be limited to a small group of just 6 people and are an opportunity to explore your asana practice and pranayama practices in more depth.

 How the guided self practice classes work